irripro/django_menus/README.rst

         <li class=" active"><a href="/login">Login</a></li>
     </ul>

 Some additions to 'class' are hard-coded.
-These are, ;;
+These are,

-'active'
+active
     item marked as part of the current URL

-'menu-item-submenu'
+menu-item-submenu
     item marked as a container for a submenu

-'menu-item-icon'
+menu-item-icon
     included on the icon image tag

-'disabled'
+disabled
     item marked as visible but not active

 'class' can be changed via the 'attrs' attribute on all menu items.